muellerflorian/walesky-rna-loc-liver/docs/rna-detection.md

 2. Set analysis folder to folder containing the image that should be analysed:
     `Menu Folder` > `Set root folder`)
 3. Open image that should be analysed.
-4. Draw outline of embryo / cells:
+4. [Optional] Draw outline of embryo / cells / structure of interest.
+If you omit  t his step, RNAs will be detected in the entire image.
     1. Open dedicated interface: 	Button	`Define outlines`
     2. Draw a new cell: Button	`New cell`
     3. Save outline: Button	`Quick-save`
     4. Return to main FQ: Button 	`Finished`
-5. Filter image (default filter with `LoG` is usually good).
+5. Filter image (default filter with `LoG` works usually well).
 6. Inspect image.
 On the right part of the interface select `Filtered image`, disable `outline`, and double click on the image.
 This will show a maximum intensity projection of the filtered image in a separate window.
 Here, you can